-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Sociology and Anthropology, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains the official 2022 WAEC and JAMB subject combination (admission requirements) for Sociology and Anthropology, including the list of Nigerian universities offering this course, A level requirements and much more.

 |Course||Sociology and Anthropology|